-A gravel bike is designed for gravel riding or gravel racing and is sometimes also known as an adventure bike.
-These machines are perfect for those looking for the refinement of a road bike but with the offroad capabilities of a mountain bike..
-Very similar to a cyclocross bike, gravel bikes are often a bit more versatile, with mounting options for luggage accessories and mudguards.
-Although not possessing the straight out speed of a pure road bike, if you switch out the knobbly tyres for something a bit slicker and narrower and the bike’s performance will be brought slightly closer on the tarmac to that of a road bike.
+Designed for gravel riding or gravel racing, gravel bikes are also often called an adventure bike.
+A gravel bike is perfect for those looking for the refinement of a road bike but with the offroad capabilities of a mountain bike.
+The best gravel bikes are often a bit more versatile, with mounting options for luggage accessories and mudguards.
+Although not possessing the straight out speed of a pure road bike, if you switch out the knobbly tyres for something a bit slicker and narrower, the bike's performance will be brought slightly closer on the tarmac to that of a road bike.

-The frame lends itself to long days in the saddle, with comfort prioritised.
-Ensuring the rider can handle whatever if thrown their way, especially off road, there is often careful consideration made towards handling.
-Frame materials such as aluminium, carbon and steel are commonplace and are chosen to balance weight with durability.
+A gravel bike frame lends itself to long days in the saddle, with comfort prioritised.
+Ensuring the rider can handle whatever is thrown their way, especially off road, there is often careful consideration made towards handling.
+Frame materials such as aluminium, carbon, and steel are commonplace, with some high-end models featuring a carbon fibre frame to balance weight with durability.

 Wheels should be carefully considered as a gravel bike typically endures rougher roads and trails and takes more of a beating compared to a road bike.
-More spokes and a tough carbon or aluminium rim are good starting points, as are opting for rugged and knobbly tyres, which can be run tubeless and at lower pressures, if required.
-A wider tyre makes sense, providing additional comfort and grip even in the most challenging of conditions.
+More spokes and a tough carbon or aluminium rim are good starting points, as are opting for rugged and wider tyres, which can be run tubeless and at lower pressures, if required.
+A wider tyre makes sense, providing additional comfort and grip even in the most challenging of conditions, and gravel tyres are specifically designed to handle these demands.

 Confidence and stability are both key considerations when riding a gravel bike and the handlebar contributes to this.
 Gravel bikes usually use a wider and, in some cases, a flared handlebar to compensate for the rough terrain many bikes encounter.